 The most common types of ovarian cancers are epithelial cancers, which arise in the lining of the ovary, fallopian tubes or the peritoneum, (the lining that covers the organs inside your abdomen).

 Although it is possible for younger women to get epithelial cancers, these usually affect women who are over the age of 45 years.
 In younger women, the more common types are those below:

-- Borderline tumours - These are tumours that are neither completely benign nor full-blown cancer.
+- Borderline tumours - These are tumours that are neither completely benign nor cancerous.
 The cells are slowly dividing and are not likely to be invasive.
 The treatment usually consists of surgery only.

 - Germ cell tumours - These tumours begin in the egg cells of the ovary.
 With this type of tumour it may be possible just to remove the aﬀected ovary and fallopian tube to allow you to have children in the future.
 There is speciﬁc chemotherapy for germ cell tumours which varies from that used in other types of ovarian cancer.
 Types of germ cell tumours include yolk sac tumours, embryonal carcinoma, immature teratoma, choriocarcinoma, and dysgerminoma.